pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 U(t, \Omega, \delta, \phi) = \exp(-i\mathcal{H}t)
 $$

 where we specify the final parameter $t$, the duration of the operation.
-As specified in the equation above, the point of the emulated analog interface in Qadence is exactly is to simplify the inclusion of the interaction term in a set of standard "digital-like" operations.

 Qadence uses the following units for user-specified parameters: